 The new Collegio Carlo Alberto premises were inaugurated in October 2017.
-After suffering more than ten years of neglect, new life has been breathed into the building thanks to the involvement of Compagnia di San Paolo, which bought the building for a total cost of 10.6 million Euro and then began a complete renovation project, carried out by a team of architects and engineers lead by Isolarchitetti Srl.
+After suffering more than ten years of neglect, new life has been breathed into the building thanks to the involvement of Compagnia di San Paolo, which bought it for a total cost of 10.6 million Euro and then began a complete renovation project, carried out by a team of architects and engineers lead by Isolarchitetti Srl.
 The restoration of the more than 5 thousand square meters of the building in Piazza Arbarello lasted two years with a total cost of 10.5 million Euros, and took place under the watchful eye of Office of Archaeological heritage of the city of Turin.

 The first record of the building in Piazza Arbarello dates back to 1866 with a listing in the Rabbini Cadastre.
 At that time, the building was a school overlooking the area that would later become the Piazza, while the back of the building was used as a garden.
 Legend has it that the school inspired Edmondo De Amicis' book "Cuore".